fullsnacker/create-express-ts-starter/README.md

 This will generate a new folder named 'my-ex-ts' with a fully configured starter project.

+It will also initialize a GIT repository and a README file for your project.

 ## Features

 - **Node.js and Express**: Server setup with the Express framework.